TrevorBrown25/stronghold/README.md

 npm run dev
 ```

-The app persists state to `localStorage`.
-Use the **Export JSON** button to download a backup of your campaign progress.
+The app stores campaign state in Supabase.
+Use the **Update Campaign** button to push your latest changes and the **Export JSON** button to download a backup of your campaign progress.

 ## Features